‘Entombed’ pollen is identified as having sunken, wax-covered cells amid ‘normal’, uncapped cells. photo: Journal of Invertebrate Pathology

 Bayer has always maintained that imidacloprid is safe for bees if correctly applied.
 “Extensive internal and international scientific studies have confirmed that Gaucho does not present a hazard to bees,” said Utz Klages, a spokesman for Bayer CropScience.
 Last year, Germany’s Green MEP, Hiltrud Breyer, tabled an emergency motion calling for this family of pesticides to be banned across Europe while their role in killing honeybees were thoroughly investigated.
 Her action follows calls for a ban from beekeeping associations and environmental organisations across Europe.
 Philipp Mimkes, spokesman for the German-based Coalition Against Bayer Dangers, said: “We have been pointing out the risks of neonicotinoids for almost 10 years now.
 This proves without a doubt that the chemicals can come into contact with bees and kill them.
 These pesticides shouldn’t be on the market.”

-PREVIOUSLY on SPECTRE : COCAINE as METAPHOR
+PREVIOUSLY : COCAINE as METAPHOR

 a HIVE is NOT JUST BEES